How to Answer Three of the Trickiest Interview Questions

 There are a few typical interview questions which can be stumbling blocks, so it’s especially vital to prepare for them ahead of time.
 Here are three I find among the trickiest:

 1. Salary – With salary, the Goldilocks theory applies; you are always too high or too low and rarely just right, especially if you talk about it too early.
 Ideally you don’t have to talk salary until late in the process when everyone is in love and the company is hopefully more willing to negotiate.
-If you are asked your current salary, you should give an honest answer to the factual question.
-If asked what salary you’re seeking, however, you can answer by saying salary is important but you are focused on finding the right role, the right company, and finally, a competitive salary.
+If asked what salary you’re seeking, you can answer by saying salary is important but you are focused on finding the right role, the right company, and finally, a competitive salary.
 You can also say you will consider all aspects of the compensation package such as base, bonus, benefits, stock, etc., when deciding on an acceptable salary.
 If pressed for a concrete number, emphasize again that you will factor in the whole package and try to give a range so you are not held to just one number.

 2. Reason for leaving – The goal here is to be brief and neutral.
 Never appear negative, avoid discussing how you don’t get along with your boss or your coworkers and definitely don’t say it’s because you want more money!
 It’s tricky because many things you say can be perceived as negative, even if you don’t intend them that way.
 For example, “I wanted more room for growth,” can be interpreted as, “I get bored easily,” or, “I really want your job,” by a hiring manager.
 If there were financial problems at your company and you were laid off or decided to leave, say so, but don’t dwell on it.
 If you were let go, be honest, but make a short statement about what you learned.
 If by chance your last manager will still serve as a reference, then mention that, too.
 If you are passive job seeker who is just looking for your next great role, then say something like, “While I have very much enjoyed my time at ABC Company and have learned a lot and done a number of valuable things for the company, I am passively looking for that next opportunity where I can _____, and that’s why I am so interested in the job here.”
 The key is to get the reason for leaving out of the way and transition as quickly as possible into why you are interested in the company and role for which you are interviewing.